-- 1. The two Term Tests and the Final Examination will be held online at the same time for all students. - 2.
-Information concerning the Term Tests and Final Exams will be posted on the course website. - 3.
-Term Tests and Final Exams will all be online.
-The two Term Tests and the Final Examination are to be finished by students individually.
-Students may not receive assistance or coaching from other individuals while writing any test or the exam.
+- 1. The Term Test and the Final Examination will be held online at the same time for all students. - 2.
+Information concerning the Term Test and Final Exams will be posted on the course website. - 3.
+The Term Test and Final Exams will all be online.
+The Term Test and the Final Examination are to be finished by students individually.
+Students may not receive assistance or coaching from other individuals while writing any test or exam.
 Students found engaging in these practices will be subject to an academic dishonesty case. - 4.
-For the Term Tests and Final Exam, you will need to upload your solutions on the eClass testing site by scanning or taking a photo of your work as required for each question.
-(Note: When the allotted time is over, eClass will automatically submit whatever work/files you have uploaded.
-You do not have to send an email to your professor asking to check whether your work/files have been uploaded.
+For the Term Test and Final Exam, you must upload your solutions on the eClass testing site by scanning or taking a photo of your work as required for each question.
+(Note: When the allotted time ends, eClass will automatically submit whatever work/files you have uploaded.
+You must not send an email to your professor asking to check whether your work/files have been uploaded.
 It is your responsibility to ensure they are uploaded properly within the time provided.
 Such email inquiries will not be answered). eClass will not allow uploads in the last minute of the exam.
 All files must be uploaded before the last minute. - 5.
-Both Term Tests and the Final Examination may consist of multiple-choice questions and/or worded questions. - 6.
-If a Term Test is missed, the weight of one, and only one, missed Term Test (30%) will be automatically (no documents such as doctor notes needed) transferred to a cumulative Final Examination.
-If both Term Tests are missed, the cumulative Final Examination will only weigh 70%. - 7.
-The Final Examination will be comprehensive if any one of the two Term Tests is missed.
-That is, if a student misses one or two Term Tests, he/she will be writing a Final Examination that includes material from the entire semester. - 8.
+The Term Test and the Final Examination may consist of multiple-choice questions and/or worded questions. - 6.
+If the Term Test is missed, the weight of the Term Test (45%) will be automatically (no documents such as doctor notes needed) transferred to a cumulative Final Examination (100%). - 7.
+The Final Examination will be comprehensive if the Term Test is missed.
+That is, if a student misses the Term Test, he/she will be writing a Final Examination that includes material from the entire semester. - 8.
 There are no alternative exam dates for Term Tests. - 9.
 If students miss the Final Examination and must defer the exam, the deferred exam will be a cumulative examination. - 10.
-The Final Examination grades will not be posted by the instructor.
+The instructor will not post the Final Examination grades and marks.
 Instead, students should check their overall grades from the York official website under their personal accounts some time after the Final Examination.

-- 11.Online tests will be marked online, and the results will be posted on eClass or another grade site.
-If you need to get markers' feedback, you will need to put a request by emailing your professor within five days from the date the marks are posted.
+- 11. The Term Test will be marked online, and the results will be posted on eClass or another grade site.
+If you need to get markers' feedback, you will need to put a request by emailing your professor within five days of the date the marks are posted.
 Any query after five days will not be entertained. - 12.
-After getting markers' feedback, if you are still not satisfied then you can request your professor to re-appraise the test.
+After getting the markers' feedback, if you are still not satisfied, then you can request your professor to re-appraise the test.
 However, note that the whole test, not just the part under question, will be re-assessed.
-Three outcomes are possible, your mark might stay the same; increase; or decrease. - 13.
+Three possible outcomes: your mark might stay the same, increase, or decrease. - 13.
 Accommodations must be provided within the first 2 weeks of class. - 14.
-Your solutions need to be hand-written. - 15.
-You are not allowed to use ANY software to solve and/or type your answers in any of your Tests/exam, if used then that will not be considered part of your Test/Exams, hence will not be marked. - 16.
-While taking your Quizzes, Term Tests/Final Exam, the questions will sequentially be provided to you.
-You will be asked to answer a question and submit your answer, and then move on to the next question.
+Your solutions need to be handwritten. - 15.
+You are not allowed to use ANY software to solve and/or type your answers in any of your Test/Exam, if used, then that will not be considered part of your Test/Exam, hence will not be marked. - 16.
+While taking your Term Test/Final Exam, the questions will be sequentially provided to you.
+You will be asked to answer a question, submit your answer, and then move on to the next question.
 After you submit your answer to a question, there will be no further access to that question in the test.